mikeizbicki/cmc-csci046/README.md

 ## Academic Integrity

-**Technology Policy:**
+**Technology Policy**

-The purpose of this policy is to *encourage* you to learn how to use AI and other technology effectively.
+The purpose of this policy is to encourage you to learn how to use AI and other technology effectively.

-1. You MAY ONLY use AI tools that we discuss in class.
+1. You MAY ONLY use AI tools that we discuss in class using APIs.

-    In particular, you MAY NOT use web interfaces to AI like <https://chatgpt.com> or Claude Code.
+    In particular, you MAY NOT use:
+    1. web interfaces (e.g. <https://chatgpt.com>, <https://claude.ai>)
+    2. subscription-based services (e.g. Claude Code, Codex, CoPilot)

-    (We will build similarly powerful tools in class from the ground up.)
+    We will build similarly powerful tools in class from the ground up.

 1. You MUST complete all programming assignments on the lambda server.